AMEX Membership Rewards devaluation: What about pending welcome offers?

 This definitely wasn’t the case when I applied for my card, so I was naturally skeptical.
 However, I received a few more messages and screenshots from the community showing pretty much the same thing.
 From what I can tell, what all these data points have in common is that they came from early December 2025 onwards.

-So it could be the case that American Express has recently changed its fulfilment process, though if they have, then it’s weird that they haven’t updated their T&Cs.
-You’d think this would be the kind of good news they’d want more people to know about!
+So it could be the case that American Express has recently changed its fulfilment process, but they haven’t gotten around to updating their T&Cs for whatever reason.

 As a reminder, here are the current welcome offers for the AMEX Platinum Charge and AMEX Platinum Credit Card, and how their value will change if the points arrive from 23 February 2025 onwards.